evilC/UCR/README.md

 In the future, it is also planned to allow profiles to be linked to a specific application - when that application gets the focus, the profile becomes active.

 ###Command line profile switching
-Profiles can be changed through command line parameters when launching UCR and subsequently to change the profile of the running instance.
-The syntax for profile switching is `UCR.exe UCR.ahk <ParentProfile> <ChildProfile>`.
+Profiles can be changed through command line parameters when launching UCR through the CLI tool and subsequently to change the profile of the running instance.
+The syntax for profile switching is `UCR.exe CLI.ahk <ParentProfile> <ChildProfile>`.
 There are three different methods for changing profiles using the syntax.
 Passing a valid profile GUID as the `<ParentProfile>` will find and activate the profile.
 Passing a string, quoted or unquoted, as `<ParentProfile>` will select the first profile matching `<ParentProfile>` (all matches are case insensitive).
 Passing both `<ParentProfile>` and `<ChildProfile>` will find and select a profile matching the `<ChildProfile>` name with a parent profile matching the `<ParentProfile>` name.
 The `<ParentProfile>` will be selected as fallback if no `<ChildProfile>` is found.
-Example: `UCR.exe UCR.ahk "MAME" "megaman"`
+Example: `UCR.exe CLI.ahk "MAME" "megaman"`

 ##Plugins
 At the core of the design of UCR is the idea of an AHK script as a "Plugin".